japila-books/spark-structured-streaming-internals/docs/monitoring/StreamingQueryListener.md

-== [[StreamingQueryListener]] StreamingQueryListener -- Intercepting Life Cycle Events of Streaming Queries
+# StreamingQueryListener &mdash; Intercepting Life Cycle Events of Streaming Queries

 `StreamingQueryListener` is the <<contract, contract>> of listeners that want to be notified about the <<events, life cycle events>> of streaming queries, i.e. <<onQueryStarted, start>>, <<onQueryProgress, progress>> and <<onQueryTerminated, termination>>.